-George Romero had stated a couple of times that Martin was what he felt to be the best, most complete and closest to his original vision of all of his films.
-Yet even now it remains one of his most under-seen.
-This is partially because of its lack of availability, as there is no Blu-ray release and the DVD is out of print.
+George Romero had stated a couple of times that Martin was what he felt to be the best, most complete and closest to his original vision of all his films.
+Yet, even now, it remains one of his most under-seen.
+This is partially because copies have been historically difficult to track down.
 But Martin has been in the shadow of Romero’s more famous work for decades now.
 And it’s a shame, because it’s honestly a masterpiece.

 Martin is Romero’s vampire film.
 Whereas Romero essentially created the modern zombie genre with Night of the Living Dead and Dawn of the Dead, he’s doing the opposite here.
 He’s not restructuring it into something totally new.
 Instead, he’s looking at centuries worth of vampire folklore and traditions and bringing them into the modern world.
 While both Stephen King’s Salem’s Lot and Tom Holland’s Fright Night would also be firmly based around this concept, Martin feels fundamentally different from both of them.
 In fact, it feels fundamentally different from virtually every vampire film because Martin is not an actual vampire.

 That’s such a simple conceit, but Romero works it brilliantly.
 And it allows for a clean slate when talking about vampire lore and traditions.
 Martin’s a blank canvas in some respects.
 Everything you want to project about vampires, you can project onto him.
 In fact, when he takes on the “Count” persona to call into a local radio show, that’s exactly what people do.